 The good news is that Indonesia’s strict foreign real estate ownership laws will likely change within the next decade.

-Private Equity and VC in Indonesia
+Private Equity in Indonesia

 Indonesia’s growing base of internet users has spurred startup growth in the tech industry, attracting investment that has made Indonesia home to many of the largest digital platforms in Southeast Asia.